AlisterBaroi/trip_dissect/README.md

 # trip_dissect
-Our Project for the ImahineHack 2021 hackathon that landed us in 4th place, hosted by the "Agents of Tech Club", a club of Taylor's University
+Our Project for the ImahineHack 2021 that landed us in 4th place of the 48 hour hackathon, hosted by the "Agents of Tech Club", a club of Taylor's University.
+In simpified terms, this is a fitness traking application, but for monitoring the electrical energy usage for homes, and companies.
+This way people can track the energy usage of their homes/companies and effectively reduce their energy consumption + utility bills, and have less carbon footprint.

 ### Languages and frameworks that are user in this project:
 | Languages: | PHP         | Javascript | CSS | HTML |